Skip to main content

 • If using dried beans, prepare them in a pressure cooker using 6 cups water and 1.5 tsp salt.
 Cook on Bean/Chili setting for 50 minutes.
 Release the pressure, drain, and set aside.

-• Cook the onion in the oil for 3-5 minutes until soft and translucent.
+• Cook the onion and celery in the oil for 3-5 minutes until soft and translucent.

 • Add the garlic and herbs and cook until fragrant (about 1-2 minutes).